 Cell of Origin and Biologic Correlates

 Modern classification of the histiocytic diseases subdivides them into dendritic cell–related, monocyte/macrophage-related, or true malignancies.
 Langerhans cell histiocytosis (LCH) is a dendritic cell disease.
-The Langerhans cells (LCH cells) in LCH lesions are immature dendritic cells making up less than 10% of the cells present in LCH lesions.
-Comprehensive gene expression array data analysis on LCH cells is consistent with the concept that the skin LC is not the cell of origin for LCH.
+The Langerhans cells in LCH lesions (LCH cells) are immature dendritic cells making up less than 10% of the cells present in LCH lesions.
+Comprehensive gene expression array data analysis on LCH cells is consistent with the concept that the skin Langerhans cell (LC) is not the cell of origin for LCH.
 Rather it is likely to be a myeloid dendritic cell, which expresses the same antigens (CD1a and CD207) as the skin LC.
 This concept was further supported by a study reporting that the transcription profile of LCH cells was distinct from myeloid and plasmacytoid dendritic cells, as well as epidermal LCs.

 LCH lesions also contain lymphocytes, macrophages, neutrophils, eosinophils, fibroblasts, and sometimes multinucleated giant cells.
 In the brain, the following three types of histopathologic findings have been described in LCH:

 - Mass lesions in meninges or choroid plexus with CD1a-positive LCH cells and predominantly CD8-positive lymphocytes.